Sony Xperia 1 VI

 Sony Xperia 1 VI is a high-end smartphone product of the Sony Xperia 1 range.
 The phone was released on May 15, 2024, powered by the Snapdragon 8 Gen 3 chipset and Qualcomm Snapdragon X75 modem.
-The phone's display has a 19.5:9 aspect ratio with FHD+ resolution, unlike 21:9 with 4K display like the previous model, and it has an upgraded camera.
+The phone's display has a 19.5:9 aspect ratio with FHD+ resolution, unlike the 21:9 with 4K display like the previous model, and it has an upgraded camera.

 The phone will not be released in the United States.

 Hardware

 There is a dedicated shutter button.

 It is equipped with the following camera lenses: